 Experiencia y futuro en biotecnología

-The procedure is very simple.
-In the kit you will receive, you will find a sterilize cotton/wool tip, with which you will need to rub the inside part of your mouth.
-Please handle the samples with care.
-Do not touch the cotton-wool tips with the fingers.
-Once you have taken the sample and packed away appropriately, as shown in the instructions, you will send it to us together with appropriate filled in forms you received with the kit.
+The procedure is very easy.
+On the kit that you will receive, you will find sterile cotton buds, with which you would need to rub the internal side of the mouth of the subjects involve.
+Use the samples carefully.
+Use protection to touch the cotton buds.
+Once you have taken the samples and you have packed them properly under the directions given, you should send them to us with the corresponding forms.

 If you would like the results to have legal validity, the samples have to be taken by professionals at one of our clinics, so the origin of the samples can be proven.